All tools

 How much rent can you afford on your income?

-Landlords and budgeting rules often cite a rent-to-income cap—commonly around 30% of gross income.
+Landlords and budgeting rules often cite a rent-to-income cap, commonly around 30% of gross income.
 This calculator lets you use monthly or annual income and tune the percentage to match your situation.

 Rules of thumb do not fit everyone.
-High-cost cities, debt payments, and savings goals may mean you need a lower rent share—or you may have room above a textbook percentage if other costs are low.
+High-cost cities, debt payments, and savings goals may mean you need a lower rent share.
+Or you may have room above a textbook percentage if other costs are low.

 Your income